jpcx/ccutl/README.md

 As a CMake interface library (target `ccutl`):

 - use `add_subdirectory` or `FetchContent`
-- use the CMake install target to install as an interface library
+- use the CMake install target to install the interface

 __note:__
 Preprocessor version checks are provided for each feature.